 Greatist only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Falling asleep as soon as your head hits the pillow?
 Never heard of it.

-There are lots of options out there, but we think the eight in this list are some of the best.
-Plus, there’s something for everything — from folks who like the sounds of nature to gentle hums for your little one.
+There are lots of options out there, but we think the nine in this list are some of the best.
+Plus, there’s something for everyone — from folks who like the sounds of nature to gentle hums for your little one.